open5e/open5e/source/classes/paladin.rst

 oath.
 For others, the actual swearing of the oath is a formality, an official stamp on what has always been true in the paladin's heart.

+.. sidebar:: Looking for more Oaths?
+    :class: missing

+    Oath of Devotion is the only oath that was included in the `5e SRD <http://media.wizards.com/2016/downloads/SRD-OGL_V1.1.pdf>`_.
+    We are hoping to expand using homebrew or third-party content.

+    If you know of high-quality content that would be a good fit, please `contact us <mailto:gm@5esrd.com>`_ or `submit it on github <https://github.com/eepMoody/open5e>`_.

+    .. rst-class:: source

 Oath of Devotion
 ----------------